-FOR EXAMPLE: Forming a California corporation for a small business located in California is usually the logical choice for the following reasons:
+FOR EXAMPLE: Forming a California corporation for a small business located in California is usually the logical choice.
+While it is possible for the business to register somewhere else, there are often reasons why this may not be the best choice.
+Consider the following drawbacks to forming your business in a different state: